 However, I wanted to ask her why she chose basic skiing

-The reason is that Hyakuzawa Ski Resort, which Kanae calls her "home," is a municipal ski resort in Hirosaki City, and is a small ski resort with a strong local flavor, but it is close to Owani Ski Resort.
-Owani Ski Resort is famous as the home of To-o Gijuku High School, a prestigious school that once produced Japan's leading slalom skier, Kimura Kiminori (a native of Hirosaki City), and is a mecca for alpine skiing.
-Why did Kanae choose to pursue basic skiing instead of alpine skiing?
+The reason is that Hyakusawa Ski Resort, which Kanou Rei considers her "home," is a municipal ski resort in Hirosaki City, a small ski resort with a strong local character, but nearby is Owani Ski Resort.
+Speaking of Owani Ski Resort, it is a mecca for alpine skiing, famous as the home of To-O Gijuku High School, a prestigious school that produced Kimura Kiminori (from Hirosaki City), a former top slalom skier representing Japan.
+So why did Kanou Rei choose the path of basic skiing instead of alpine skiing?

 "I thought racing was cool and I wanted to try it, but it seemed like it would hurt to get hit by a pole and the speed was scary.
 So I decided to just do basic skiing (laughs)."